 Deciding on a name

-Here are a few examples of societies we currently have running for inspiration;
+Here are a few examples of existing/previous societies for inspiration.

-‘Raise It’ – The aim of this society is to raise money for worthy causes in the Glasgow area.
+‘Raise It’ – a society to raise money for worthy causes in the Glasgow area.

 One of the ways that your Students' Association can help your society is by providing funding.
-The process for this will be explained during your convener training with Robyn.
+The process for this will be explained during your convener training.

 Your Students' Association will be there to support you throughout the year.
 This will include helping you with funding, events, activities and fundraising you'd like to do.